Revela: Dense Retriever Learning via Language Modeling: Related Works

-LMs can facilitate query and document expansion, as demonstrated by approaches like Query2Doc \citep{wang-etal-2023-query2doc} and Doc2Query \citep{gospodinov2023doc2query}.
-However, leveraging such capabilities often requires advanced models, leading to high computational costs.
+\paragraph{LM-guided Retriever Learning} LM-driven query and document expansion, exemplified by Query2Doc \citep{wang-etal-2023-query2doc}, can be effective but is often computationally costly due to its need for powerful models.
 Augmenting LMs with relevant information from external knowledge stores not only improves performance in various NLP tasks but also enhances retriever learning.
 Atlas \citep{izacard2023atlas} utilizes cross-attention scores between retrieved documents and the generated output as signal to train the retriever.
-However, it is based on an encoder-decoder architecture, which diverges from the prevailing trend of decoder-only LMs \citep{touvron2023llama,achiam2023gpt}.
-Additionally, it requires periodic index updates (reindexing) \citep{guu2020retrieval}, leading to significant computational costs.
-In contrast, our work focuses on leveraging the widely adopted decoder-only architecture while eliminating the need for reindexing by modeling relationships between chunks within the same document.
+However, Atlas uses an encoder-decoder architecture, which diverges from the prevailing trend of decoder-only models and requires costly periodical reindexing.
+In contrast, our work leverages a standard decoder-only architecture to model relationships between text chunks within and across documents, mitigating the need for reindexing.

 With the rise of decoder-only LMs, REPLUG~\citep{shi-etal-2024-replug} enhances retrieval by prepending retrieved documents to the queries, training retrievers to produce query-document similarity aligned with the LM's perplexity.
 However, the perplexity of \ti{frozen} LMs is often poorly calibrated~\citep{geng-etal-2024-survey}, resulting in suboptimal retriever learning.
 This issue can be optimized in \shorttitle~where retrievers and LMs are updated jointly during language modeling.